juo-zinc/auth-session-csrf-review/docs/findings/20251225-f03-csrf-basketitems.md

 - `docs/evidence/screenshots/20251225-s17-basketitems-csrf-xsrf-bbb-response.png`
 - `docs/evidence/screenshots/20251225-s18-basketitems-csrf-xsrf-missing-request.png`
 - `docs/evidence/screenshots/20251225-s19-basketitems-csrf-xsrf-missing-response.png`

+Interpretation: In the tested Bearer-token flow, `X-XSRF-TOKEN` does not appear to be validated or required for request acceptance.

 ## Impact assessment
 - Practical CSRF (as-tested): unlikely for this endpoint under the observed design, because a valid `Authorization: Bearer` token is required and is not automatically attached by browsers in cross-site requests.